3 October –

 Old Times in the Barony

-Father John Conmee, 1847-1910, was Rector of Clongowes Wood College when a six year old James Joyce was enrolled there in 1888.
-Joyce would later depict Conmee, under his own name, in both Portrait of an Artist as a Young Man and Ulysses.
+Father John Conmee, 1847-1910, was Rector of Clongowes Wood College when a six year old James Joyce was enrolled in 1888.
+Joyce would later depict Conmee, by name, in both Portrait of an Artist as a Young Man and Ulysses.